-- Length of shift/shirt + 3 cm seam allowance
+- Length of shift/shirt + 3 cm seam allowance (SA).

-- Width of shift (around your chest or your widest part of your body) + 6 % for movement.
+- Width of shift (around your chest or your widest part of your upper body) + 6 % for movement.

-I cut out my neckline at once, but you can first sew your shift/shirt together and then try it on to adjust the neckline to your taste.
+I cut out my neckline at once, but you can start with a narrow neck-hole of around 18 cm width, sew your shift together and then try it on to adjust the neckline to your taste.
 Note that I also cut out my armholes on the body pieces; around 4-6 cm on the shoulders and then in a straight line down.
-This makes the shift lay better on your shoulders.
+This makes the shift lay better on my shoulders.

 Good luck sewing!